CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 This blog post from TTLIFE, a trusted provider of CPAP machines like our new 20A model, aims to shed light on CPAP-related aerophagia.
 We'll explore the causes, symptoms, and most importantly, effective strategies for managing this issue and ensuring a more comfortable CPAP therapy experience.

-Why Does CPAP Cause Air Swallowing?
+Why Does CPAP Machine Cause Air Swallowing?

 CPAP machines work by delivering a constant stream of pressurized air through a mask to keep your airway open during sleep.
 This prevents the airway from collapsing and blocking airflow, which is a hallmark of sleep apnea.